-Dana Reeve’s most widely known role was as the wife of Superman, the actor otherwise known as Christopher Reeve; but her resilience, optimism, and compassion made her a hero in her own right.
+Dana Reeve’s most widely known role was as the wife of Superman, the character played by her husband, Christopher Reeve; but her resilience, optimism, and compassion made her a hero in her own right.
 If you believe in bad luck, you might say that the Reeve family had a running streak of it, but it is impossible to even imagine the family as anything but happy, loving, and perhaps, even, blessed.
-Dana—and her husband—had an outlook on their lives that welcomed optimism and set an example on how to move on and flourish, in spite of terrible events.
+Dana—and her husband—had an outlook on life that welcomed optimism and set an example on how to move on and flourish in spite of terrible events.
 When Dana confronted challenges and adversity, she was sure to take action to overcome them.
 She did so after a riding accident left Christopher Reeve immobile, and yet again we he died from complications of the paralysis, and even when she learned that she had lung cancer.
-Sadly, Dana Reeve’s most recent struggle with lung cancer could not be overcome, even by someone as strong and heroic as Dana.
-On March 6, 2006, Dana died of the disease at the age of 44 years.
-Despite her shortened life, Reeve managed to pack in more accomplishments, and more good done for others than many do in a full lifetime.
+Sadly, Dana Reeve’s most recent struggle with lung cancer could not be overcome, even by someone as strong and heroic as herself.
+On March 6, 2006, Dana died of the disease at the age of 44.
+Despite her shortened life, Reeve managed to pack in more accomplishments, and more good done for others, than many do in a full lifetime.

 When Christopher died, Dana picked up where he left off, assuming the role as Chair of the Christopher Reeve Foundation and continuing to advocate for stem cell research, an issue for which Chris had lobbied for the past nine years.
 In addition, she also continued to pursue the other goals that she had envisioned for the organization.
 Dana Reeve was very concerned about the quality of life for people living with spinal cord injuries.
 She created the Quality of Life Grant program within the foundation, distributing 8 million dollars for projects that enhanced the day-to-day lives of people affected by paralysis.
 One of the projects included funding a tree house accessible to all kids, even those riding in wheelchairs.

-In 2005, the American Cancer Society presented Reeve with a Mother of the Year award for her role in raising awareness of the need for more funding for medical research, while juggling life as an attentive mother to her and Chris’ son Will.
-With a statement that would be echoed by all who knew Dana personally, Dr. Michael Thun, VP of the American Cancer Society, said that Reeve “has shown strength and courage in the face of tremendous adversity.”
+In 2005, the American Cancer Society presented Reeve with a Mother of the Year award for her role in raising awareness about the need for more funding for medical research, while juggling life as an attentive mother to her son, Will.
+In a statement that would be echoed by all who knew Dana personally, Dr. Michael Thun, VP of the American Cancer Society, said that Reeve “has shown strength and courage in the face of tremendous adversity.”
 Indeed, anyone looking in from the outside would see all of the challenges heaped upon Dana Reeve as terribly tragic, but those who knew her, and Dana herself, saw things differently.
-What they saw was a woman who gracefully took strides to overcome her own challenges and find ways in which she could help millions of others: a hero.
+What they saw was a woman who gracefully took strides to overcome her own challenges and find ways in she could help millions of others: in other words, a hero.

 The Christopher Reeve Foundation